TheAbstractDev/scheduly/README.md

 ---------------------------------------
 ##### Note:
-- If `scheduling interval` is at the cron format, the job will be executed every `scheduling interval`.
+- If `scheduling interval` is at the cron format, the webhooks will be executed every `scheduling interval`.
-- If `scheduling inverval` is at the human interval format, the job will be executed once at `scheduling interval`.
+- If `scheduling inverval` is at the human interval format, the webhooks will be executed once at `scheduling interval`.

 ### Errors
 - `POST http://localhost:8080/webhooks`